The growth of eigenfunction extrema on p.c.f. fractals: Abstract

 \section{Abstract}

 This paper studies the growth of local extrema of Laplacian eigenfunctions on post-critically finite (p.c.f.) fractals.
-We establish the precise two-sided estimate $N(u)\asymp\lambda^{d_S/2}$ for the Sierpinski gasket, demonstrating that the complexity of eigenfunctions is governed by the spectral exponent $d_S$.
-This stands in sharp contrast to the general $\lambda^{(n-1)/2}$ law on smooth manifolds, with the attainment of the exponent $d_S/2$ reflecting the high symmetry of the underlying fractal.
+We establish the sharp two-sided estimate $\#\mathrm{Extr}(u_\lambda)\asymp\lambda^{d_S/2}$ for the Sierpinski gasket, demonstrating that the complexity of eigenfunctions is governed by the spectral dimension $d_S$.
+This behavior stands in sharp contrast to the corresponding growth law on Euclidean $n$-dimensional rectangles or balls.
+The attainment of the exponent $d_S/2$ reflects the high symmetry of the underlying fractal.
 Our result reveals a distinct spectral-geometric phenomenon on singular spaces.